Chen-micslab/Deep4D/README.md

 --load_rt_param_dir: the file directory of rt model
 --maxcharge: the maximum charge in peptide list, the charge range would in [2,maxcharge], the recommended range is [2,4]
 --type: The neutral loss type of msms spectrum.
 Now Deep4D contains two type 'DeepDIA' and 'DeepPhospho'.
 'DeepDIA': NH3 and H20, 'DeepPhospho': H3PO4.
 --library: The type of 4D library.
-Now Deep4D contains only 'Peaks' which support PEAKS Online software.
+Now Deep4D contains the normal library which support DIA-NNsoftware and 'Peaks' which support PEAKS Online software.
 --slice: If the scale of  peptide list is too large for your compute, you can slice the list.
 It should be set to an integer greater than 0.
 --batch_size: The batch size.
 #### 4D Library formats